 Spiral Journey Facilitators Development program

-An event every month that begins at 8:00 am on day 7 of the month, repeating until Sep 4, 2022
+An event every week that begins at 8:00 am on Saturday, repeating until Sep 4, 2022

 Dates: September 2022 through March 2023